xfelipem/with-timer-react-hoc/README.md

 # Usage

-Example of a component using a timer.
+Example of a class component implementing the HOC.
+If you prefere an example using hooks take a look [here](https://github.com/Muramasah/with-timer-react-hoc/blob/master/example/RandomEmoji/index.js)

 ```js
 import React from 'react';